Should You Create a Trust?

 Living trusts.
 This tool is designed to pass your assets to heirs without going through probate.
 Also, it can help insure that your assets will be used for your benefit and welfare if you become unable to manage your own affairs.

 Generation-skipping trusts.
 Such trusts, intended for truly wealthy estates, can preserve your assets for several generations while avoiding estate taxes.
-You can fund a GST with as much as $2,000,000 (this year’s limit) for the benefit of your grandchildren and great grandchildren, and the assets will appreciate free of income and estate taxes.
+You can fund a GST with as much as $5.25 million (in 2013) for the benefit of your grandchildren and great grandchildren, and the assets will appreciate free of income and estate taxes.
 Such assets are also protected from creditors.